 Women with breast cancer often complain of weight gain as an undesirable side effect of their treatment.
-Premenopausal women undergoing chemotherapy are at the greatest risk for weight changes.
+Premenopausal women who receive chemotherapy are at higher risk for weight changes after completing therapy.

 For many women, the diagnosis of breast cancer represents not only a major

 physical battle, but also the ultimate emotional challenge -- one that affects

 Indeed, from friendships to romance, from being a parent to being a

 daughter, the way you relate to everyone -- and the way they relate to you --